jackstapleton/rdb-autoscaling/whitepaper.md

 ### The Subscriber Queue

 There is one issue with the solution outlined above.
-An RDB will not come up at the exact moment it's predecessor unsubscribes.
+An RDB will not come up at the exact moment its predecessor unsubscribes.
 So there are two scenarios that the Tickerplant must account for.

 1. The new RDB comes up too early.